sigmdel/mdSimpleButton/README.md

 callback function which will never have to handle a `BUTTON_UNCHANGED` event.
 Note that `update()` is still called in the `loop()` function.

+# Architecture and Testing

+The library should work with most microcontrollers with an Arduino core.
+However it has only been tested with the ESP32-C3 in Arduino-ESP32.

 # Credits

 Based on [MicroPython-Button](https://github.com/ubidefeo/MicroPython-Button) by Ubi de Feo (ubidefeo)